spriest487/uncle-pascal/README.md

 ## urgent/in progress
 * error on undefined functions
-* => function syntax
 * shadowing breaks initialization checks which are done by name
 * RC struct members on the stack
-* Type hints for expr_type to help infer types for constant expressions and make dealing with uints less painful
 * namespace methods under the type name e.g. Vector.Add(vec1), vec.Add() instead of global

 ## fixes